UAlbertaALTLab/morphodict/docs/paradigm-layouts.md

  - **paradigm layout files** (`.tsv` files) — specifies how to layout wordforms in one or more _panes_
- - the **layouts** directory structure — how to organize paradigm layout files on the filesystem
+ - the **layouts** directory structure — how to organize paradigm layout files on the filesystem.
+Subdirectories indicate that the paradigm has multiple _sizes_
- - the **Paradigm Manager** — mediates access to all parsed paradigm layouts from the **layouts** directory, tying them to a transducer to produce inflections
+ - the **Paradigm Manager** — mediates access to all parsed paradigm layouts from the **layouts** directory, keeping track of the different _sizes_ of layout for each paradigm, as well as tying dynamic layouts to a transducer to produce inflections
  - the **relabelling system**, which substitutes **one or more tags** with user-facing labels